Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Configure Nginx VirtualHost

-Configuring the Nginx VirtualHost file tells your web server how to handle requests for your Magento site.
-Create a new configuration file named `magento` in the `/etc/nginx/sites-available/` directory using the command `sudo nano /etc/nginx/sites-available/magento`.
+To ensure your Nginx web server correctly handles requests for your new Magento website, you need to set up a VirtualHost file.
+Create a new configuration file named `magento` inside the `/etc/nginx/sites-available/` folder by using the command `sudo nano /etc/nginx/sites-available/magento`.
+This configures Nginx for your Magento site.

 Run the commands below to create a new VirtualHost file called Magento in the /etc/nginx/sites-available/ directory.